wiremock/.github/SECURITY.md

 ## How to report an issue?

-Most of WireMock repositories use the _Security Advisory Advisory_ portal under the _Security_ tab for issue reporting.
+Most of WireMock repositories use the _GitHub Security Advisory_ engine under the _Security_ tab for issue reporting.
 Use it to submit the vulnerability reports, and only maintainers will be able to see and triage your reports.